NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Having a retake fee with a stringent policy equals quality control.

-NASM vs ISSA Continuing Education
+NASM vs ISSA recertification details

 Technically, it’s 1.9 CECs because the last .1 comes from your CPR/AED recertification course.

-Note that you can use a completed college degree related to the field (i.e. exercise science or kinesiology) toward your CECs.
+Note that you can use a completed college degree related to the field (i.e., exercise science or kinesiology) toward your CECs.

 Similarly, ISSA requires certification renewal every two years.